diemenator/go-chanstreaming/README.md

 Many become one.
 When all sources are exhausted, the system closes itself—**no watchers, no counters, no waste**.
 Particularly useful for **aggregating multiple event sources, log streams, or external APIs into a unified pipeline**.

-## There's go-streams amd others, why another one?
+## There's go-streams and others, why another one?
 - The `chanstreaming` lib addresses roughly same class of data/control streaming scenarios, but chooses to use the `<-chan T` (read-only channel) primitive as the central type of the module's API surface.
 Decouple, extend, test & rearrange the workflows in type-safe way by using pre-existing builtins.
 - For production use, the real difference would be the style of the execution.
 For explicit control on both producer and consumer ends, one could consider to use `go-streams` first, or inline the timed-concurrency-critical pieces in their own coroutine or combine the approaches.
 - There are no generic methods in golang, so the `chanstreaming` lib does not try to implement the wrapper that attempts to sidestep it with the use of `reflect` and `any`.
 We simply expose higher order functions in the API instead for easier composition.